 - VNet Subnet - The NIC is assigned to a specific subnet, ensure you know which one and the rules associated with that subnet.

 - Subnet NSG - Just like the NIC, NSGs can be applied at the subnet as well.
-Ensure the NSG rule-set is appropriate for the traffic you're trying to pass. (for traffic inbound to the NIC the subnet NSG applies first, then the NIC NSG, conversely for traffic outbound from the VM the NIC NSG applies first then the Subnet NSG comes into play).
+Ensure the NSG rule-set is appropriate for the traffic you're trying to pass.
+(For traffic inbound to the NIC the subnet NSG applies first, then the NIC NSG.
+When traffic is going outbound from the VM, the NIC NSG applies first then the Subnet NSG is applied).

-- Subnet UDR - User Defined Routes can direct traffic to an intermediate hop (like a firewall or load-balancer).
-Ensure you know if there is a UDR in place for your traffic and if so where it goes and what that next hop will do to your traffic. (for example, a firewall could pass some traffic and deny other traffic between the same two hosts).
+- Subnet UDR - User-Defined Routes can direct traffic to an intermediate hop (like a firewall or load-balancer).
+Ensure you know if there's a UDR in place for your traffic.
+If so, understand where it goes and what that next hop will do to your traffic.
+For example, a firewall could pass some traffic and deny other traffic between the same two hosts.

 - Gateway subnet / NSG / UDR - Just like the VM subnet, the gateway subnet can have NSGs and UDRs.
-Make sure you know if they are there and what effects they have on your traffic.
+Make sure you know if they're there and what effects they have on your traffic.

 - VNet Gateway (ExpressRoute) - Once peering (ExpressRoute) or VPN is enabled, there aren't many settings that can affect how or if traffic routes.
-If you have multiple ExpressRoute circuits or VPN tunnels connected to the same VNet Gateway, you should be aware of the connection weight settings as this setting affects connection preference and affects the path your traffic takes.
+If you have a VNet Gateway connected to multiple ExpressRoute circuits or VPN tunnels, you should be aware of the connection weight settings.
+The connection weight affects connection preference and determines the path your traffic takes.

 At this point, you're on the WAN portion of the link.
 This routing domain can be your service provider, your corporate WAN, or the Internet.
-Many hops, technologies, and companies involved with these links can make it somewhat difficult to troubleshoot.
-Often, you work to rule out both Azure and your Corporate Networks first before jumping into this collection of companies and hops.
+There are many hops, devices, and companies involved with these links, which could make it difficult to troubleshoot.
+You need to first rule out both Azure and your corporate networks before you can investigate the hops in between.

 In the preceding diagram, on the far left is your corporate network.
 Depending on the size of your company, this routing domain can be a few network devices between you and the WAN or multiple layers of devices in a campus/enterprise network.

-Given the complexities of these three different high-level network environments, it's often optimal to start at the edges and try to show where performance is good, and where it degrades.
-This approach can help identify the problem routing domain of the three and then focus your troubleshooting on that specific environment.
+Given the complexity of these three different high-level network environments.
+It's often optimal to start at the edges and try to show where performance is good, and where it degrades.
+This approach can help identify the problem routing domain of the three.
+Then you can focus your troubleshooting on that specific environment.

-I've wrapped all of these tools and methods into a PowerShell module (AzureCT) that you can install and use.
+These tools and methods are wrapped into a PowerShell module (AzureCT) that you can install and use.